There’s nothing like jumping off a cliff for a startup launch to make you feel alive.

 To help you with the planning, here’s a list of vital to-dos before you take the plunge:

 1: Things to Consider Before You Launch A Startup:

 A great idea isn’t enough to build a successful business, just like the desire alone for a gold medal won’t get you on the winner’s podium singing your national anthem.
 Whether you are jumping into an entrepreneurial venture or off a springboard in pursuit of Olympic gold, diving is physically and mentally demanding, requiring stamina, agility, and flexibility.

 Entrepreneurship is a full-time, all-consuming enterprise.
 Before going all-in, consider whether you’re really ready to create and captain a fledgling business by asking yourself some critical questions:

-Do you have the moxie?
-Launching a startup will take more than just business know-how and money.
+Whether you are launching a tech startup, biotech startup, or any startup, it will take more than just business know-how and money.
 Becoming an entrepreneur requires mental and physical resilience bolstered by a good social support system.
 You’ll be challenged to keep a cool head as you manage moments of great uncertainty.
 The way to calm those knocking knees while you’re standing at the edge is to take a deep breath, focus and persevere, never losing focus of your goals.
 Plan to stay healthy and have a little fun while enjoying the thrill of jumping off that cliff.

 It takes money to make money.
 Keep these questions in mind as you determine how much capital you will need to launch your startup without a hitch: